 The Vice Admiral Samuel L. Gravely Leadership & Service Award, which is conferred annually by the nonprofit Pacific Battleship Center (PBC), will be presented on Thursday, Feb.
 16 aboard the historic ship.
 This award recognizes African American leaders in Southern California who exemplify the trailblazing service of the late Vice Admiral.
 This year's recipient is the award winning director, screenwriter and author, Antwone Fisher.
 The celebration experience launches on the fantail of the Battleship IOWA with a sunset reception at 5:30 p.m., followed by the Award Program at 6:30.

 For more info about Black History Month events at Battleship IOWA, visit www.pacificbattleship.com.

 Located in Exposition Park, the California African American Museum (CAAM) exists to research, collect, preserve and interpret the history, art and culture of African Americans.
 The museum conserves more than 3,500 objects of art, historical artifacts and memorabilia.
 CAAM maintains a research library with more than 20,000 books and other reference materials available for limited public use.

-The Aquarium of the Pacific presents the 14th Annual African American Festival, taking place on Saturday and Sunday, Feb.
-27-28.
+The Aquarium of the Pacific presents the 15th Annual African American Festival, taking place on Saturday and Sunday, Feb.
+25-26.
 The weekend festival celebrates the rich diversity of African-American and African cultures with live entertainment, arts and crafts, multicultural food and more.
 Festival performers include Mardi Gras second line dancers, hip hop and break dancers, tap dancers, jazz musicians, interactive drum circles, West African dancers and storytellers.
-The festival is included with paid general admission and free to Aquarium members.
+The festival is included with paid general admission and is free to Aquarium members.